ACC becomes latest super conference, expanding cross-country by adding Stanford, Cal and SMU

 Stanford and Cal have athletic programs with rich histories of producing Olympians, all-stars and hall of famers, including Super Bowl-winning quarterback John Elway and swimmer Katie Ledecky from Stanford and NFL MVP Aaron Rodgers and swimmer Missy Franklin from Cal.

-The Cardinal won the women’s NCAA basketball tournament 2021 and last year earned for the 26th time the Directors’ Cup, which measures overall athletic department success.

-Success has been harder to come by in football lately for the Big Game rivals.
+The Cardinal won the women’s NCAA basketball tournament in 2021 and last year earned for the 26th time the Directors’ Cup, which measures overall athletic department success.
+Victories has been harder to come by in football lately for the Big Game rivals.
+Stanford is just 14-28 the last four years while the Bears have three winning seasons since 2010.

-After a decade that included three Pac-12 championships and six double-digit victory seasons under coaches Jim Harbaugh and David Shaw, Stanford is just 14-28 the last four years and now have a new coach in Troy Taylor.

 For SMU, the ACC is a return to major conference football for the first time since the program infamously was shuttered by the NCAA as part of sanctions for paying players back in the early 1980s.